AnaBondiguel/Project-Prioritization-Client-2/README.md

 - Uses appropriate libraries

-We used Axio to shorten the code required to make HTTP requests.
+We used Axios to shorten the code required to make HTTP requests.

 We used Date-fns to format our dueDate for users to choose the date for their project deadline.